FAQ

 However, in some cases it might be alright.
 While ObjectBox and the underlying OS and file system can give no hard guarantees, reading (e.g. Box.get(id)) small amounts of data is typically very fast and should have no notable impact on observed performance of your app.
 This is because in ObjectBox reads, unlike writes, are not blocked by other operations.

-ObjectBox supports Android 4.4 (API level 19) or newer and works on most device architectures (armeabi-v7a, arm64-v8a, x86 and x86_64; note that 64-bit is still only supported on Android 5 resp.
-API 21 or newer).
-Android is supported for Java/Kotlin or Dart/Flutter projects.
+ObjectBox supports Android 5.0 (API level 21) or newer and works on most device architectures (armeabi-v7a, arm64-v8a, x86 and x86_64).
+An Android library is available for Java (also Kotlin) and Flutter projects.

 Yes, you can ObjectBox on the desktop/server side.
 Contact us for details if you are interested in running ObjectBox in client/server mode or containerized!